kyma-project/cli/docs/gen-docs/kyma.md

 ### Options

 ```
-      --help                Displays help for the command.
+  -h, --help                Displays help for the command.
       --kubeconfig string   Specifies the path to the kubeconfig file. (default "/Users/user/.kube/config")
       --non-interactive     Enables the non-interactive shell mode.
   -v, --verbose             Displays details of actions triggered by the command.